Sofie Hagen

-Sofie Hagen is a London-based Danish comedian, author, podcaster, fashion designer, and fat acceptance campaigner.
+Sofie Hagen (born November 10, 1988) is a Danish comedian, author, podcaster, fashion designer, and fat acceptance campaigner.
 They have toured with comedy shows, released a book and hosted and co-hosted a number of podcasts.

 Biography

 Sofie Hagen was born in Denmark, on 10 November 1988.

 Hagen started doing stand-up in Danish in 2010, in Copenhagen.
 In 2012, Hagen performed on Danish TV show Zulu Comedy Galla.

 Hagen moved to London in September 2012 to perform regular comedy.
 In 2013, Time Out identified Hagen as "One to Watch".
 Hagen won the Laughing Horse New Act of the Year the same year.
 In 2014, Hagen won the Chortle Best Newcomer Award for which Hagen was nominated alongside Pierre Novellie, Tim Renkow and Jonny Pelham.

 In August 2015, Hagen took the debut hour show, Bubblewrap, to the Edinburgh Fringe Festival.
 The show was favourably received, with 5-star reviews from ThreeWeeks, The Skinny, and the Daily Mirror.
 Bubblewrap also received 4 star reviews from Chortle, Time Out, Beyond the Joke, The Herald, The Sunday Times and Fest Magazine.
 The show won the Fosters sponsored Edinburgh Comedy Awards for Best Newcomer.
 In November, Virago Press Hagen published an essay in the collection I Call Myself a Feminist.

 In July 2016, Hagen appeared in the Channel 4 miniseries Outsiders.
 Hagen took their second solo show, Shimmer Shatter to the Edinburgh Festival Fringe in August.
 Hagen attempted to make the next tour welcoming for fans with anxiety issues by allowing them to make contact before shows to let Hagen know their needs.
 Hagen asked the majority of venues on the tour to provide gender neutral toilets.

 The Guardian describes Hagen on stage as having "an easy charm ... and an ability to combine delicate subject matter with big, accessible laughs."

 Hagen took the third solo show Dead Baby Frog to the Edinburgh Festival Fringe in August 2017.
 The show about childhood trauma was described as "urgent, raw and confessional" by The Guardian and "a compelling tale of resistance and breaking free from the shackles of tyranny" by The List.